e18e/e18e/docs/docs/publishing.md

 ## Further Security

-### Use hardware security keys

-Physical security keys (like YubiKey) provide strong 2FA protection and are generally much more secure than using an authenticator app or SMS.

-### Use protection rules in GitHub

-We already noted that `main` should have a protection rule to prevent unreviewed changes.
-It would also be a good idea to add similar rules to any other long-lived branches you may have, and to _all_ tags.

-### Use immutable releases

-Enable [immutable releases](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/immutable-releases) on GitHub and this will prevent any changes to tags or GitHub releases after they are created.
-This will ensure that once a release is created, it cannot be modified or deleted.

 ### Use an environment with required reviewers

 It is possible to specify an `environment` in your workflow: